garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 Thanks to the work of [Richard Carlsson] and [Hans Bolinder], when you compile Erlang code you now get the line and column of errors and warnings printed in the shell together with a small `^`-sign showing exactly where the error actually was.
-For example if you compile the below:
+For example, if you compile the below:

 ```erlang
 foo(A, B) ->